Structure, Functionality, and Bioceramics - Design Principles for High Performance

 T (array): Temperature profile [°C]

-t (array): time array [min]
+t (array): Time array [min]

 Ea (float): Activation energy [J/mol]

-D0 (float): Frequency factor [m²/s]
+D0 (float): Pre-exponential factor [m²/s]

 r0 (float): Particle radius [m]